truenas/middleware/docs/userguide/freenas_intro.rst

 * The "vanilla" option has been removed from :menuselection:`Jails --> Add Jails` as it was confusing.

+* The "NIC" drop-down menu has been added to :menuselection:`Jails --> Add Jails` so that the interface to use for jail connections can be specified.

 * The "Upload Plugin" button has been removed from the "Jails" screen.
 To install a plugin, use "Plugins" instead.

 .. _Known Issues: